U.S. Army MAAG & MACV Advisors In Vietnam:

 Sergeant, Armor Advisory Team 1, ARVN 4 SQDN.
 17CAV.
 RGT.
 Hue, Quang Nam, Vietnam 1965-66 :

-This Sergeant is a ground-level advisor to the South Vietnamese Army (ARVN) Armored Squadron, of their 17th Cavalry.
-Often the only one of the standard 3 man teams due to injuries, re-assignments, and DEROS obligations, or no replacements, having to sort of being a jack of all trades.
-Ve has to be able to lead the ARVN NCOs and their officers without losing face.
-He has to be able to take care of his own subsistence and administration as he is often cut off from main U.S. Forces and Command.
+This Sergeant is a ground-level advisor to the South Vietnamese Army (ARVN) Armored Squadron of their 17th Cavalry.
+Often the only one of the standard 3 man teams due to injuries, reassignments, and DEROS obligations, or no replacements, having to sort of being a jack of all trades.
+He has to be able to lead the ARVN NCOs and their officers without losing face.
+He has to be able to take care of his subsistence and administration as he is often cut off from the main U.S. Forces and Command.

-Often his very limited ability to speak the language, and their ways, often mixed with pantomime to communicate with soldiers and civilians alike.
+Often, his very limited ability to speak the language and their ways, mixed with pantomime, was used to communicate with soldiers and civilians alike.
 He has to be able to maintain, inspect, and be able to fix the weapons, know where he’s at on a map, and operate various radios, also call in airstrikes or artillery fire, to give his ARVN comrades the combat edge to keep their enemy in check, and defeat them, the VC and NVA were very serious and determined adversaries.

-By 1965 the demand for advisors was overwhelming MACV.
-Preparation for advisory duty became less and less complex in the combat units, the Special Forces was wrapped up with the CIDG Forces, US.
+By 1965, the demand for advisors was overwhelming for MACV.
+Preparation for advisory duty became less and less complex in the combat units, and the Special Forces was wrapped up with the CIDG Forces, US.
 Army Soldiers were put to use in most postings.

-The Sergeant wears the first pattern jungle fatigues and stripped-down web gear.
-Armed with both an M1 .30 Caliber Carbine and a 1911 .45 Auto Pistol.
+The Sergeant wears the first-pattern jungle fatigues and stripped-down web gear.
+Armed with both an M1.30 Caliber Carbine and a 1911 .45 Auto Pistol.
 He has chosen to sew on (Officer Style) Armor Branch insignia above the right pocket flap, just to represent his position (The ARVN had their own Armor Badge).
-Advisors often wore the embroidered or metal branch insignias. bove his early style sergeant’s stripes, he has the ARVN 4th Squadron shoulder patch (His Assignment).
-His Black ‘Armored’ Beret has stamped metal ARVN version of the Armor Insignia, it was an ARVN item he adapt out of respect for his team.
+Advisors often wore the embroidered or metal branch insignias.
+Above his early-style sergeant’s stripes, he has the ARVN 4th Squadron shoulder patch (His Assignment).
+His Black ‘Armored’ Beret has a stamped metal ARVN version of the Armor Insignia, it was an ARVN item he adapted out of respect for his team.
 He is a graduate of Fort Benning’s Airborne School as well.
-This is not his first tour either, as he already has the ‘CIB’ above his ‘Wings’.On his feet are early nylon web jungle boots, designed for the constant wet of the tropical jungle, the soles are heavy rubber to help prevent punctures from punji stakes.
+This is not his first tour either, as he already has the ‘CIB’ above his ‘Wings’.On his feet are early nylon web jungle boots, designed for the constant wet of the tropical jungle, and the soles are heavy rubber to help prevent punctures from punji stakes.

 The ARVN were equipped by the Americans, but it wasn’t our finest vehicle, They did have the M113 Armored Personel Carriers, but they were the early models- sent to be tested in-country, and lightly armored, and few received the ACAV kit and following upgrades of the U.S. Army’s models, nor were they as maintained as well.
 They did have the ability to cross streams, and carried a .50 caliber machine gun in a turret, and added .30 brownings, to 7.62mm M-60s on either side.
-The Lightweight armor the vehicle was made of, did good against shrapnel and small arms, but an RPG would take the vehicle right out.
-The gas tank was also located right in the back compartment on the left rear side, and the enemy knew it. most ARVN was not willing to sit inside the vehicles, on top-exposed but not confined in the back.
-The only one inside was the driver, the TC sat outside his hatch, commo-in hand.
-They had seen what happens to those inside when an RPG hit or mine went off underneath, and that could be said in part the U.S. Army troops as well, only the crew was inside.
-In the way of Armor, from the Marine arsenal, they received old, lightweight M-41 Walker Bulldog 76mm Tanks and early M-48s carrying the 90mm weapon was more on par, still and RPG could take these out as well as mines.
-The vehicles soon upgraded from gas to diesel fuel.
+The Lightweight armor the vehicle was made of did well against shrapnel and small arms, but an RPG would take the vehicle right out.
+The gas tank was also located right in the back compartment on the left rear side, and the enemy knew it.
+Most ARVNs were not willing to sit inside the vehicles, on top-exposed but not confined in the back.
+The only one inside was the driver; the TC sat outside his hatch, commo-in hand.
+They had seen what happened to those inside when an RPG hit or a mine went off underneath, and that could be said in part of the U.S. Army troops as well, only the crew was inside.
+In the way of Armor, from the Marine arsenal, they received old, lightweight M-41 Walker Bulldog 76mm Tanks, and early M-48s carrying the 90mm weapon were more on par, still, an RPG could take these out as well as mines.
+The vehicles were soon upgraded from gas to diesel fuel.

 Many interesting and valuable lessons were learned during the Vietnam War, in the way of how to use Armor in a tropical place, where you did not want to stand out on a road, but you sunk in a rice paddy, in the jungle they often would bog down and get stuck, battling the trees and the VC, and in tight city fights, that said armor is good but has to be used logically, and with a lot of infantry support, they support each other, carrying the heavy weapons, and tactics were developed the worked fairly well.